Cosmic-Ide/Cosmic-IDE/README.md

 1. Install the compiler, runtime, and language server from the integrated terminal.
 2. Open **Settings → Extensions → Custom language servers**.
 3. Associate a file extension with the shell command that starts the server over stdio.
+4. Optionally attach a TextMate grammar through a direct link or the Android file picker.
-4. Use Gradle integration, a project command, or the terminal for build and run workflows.
+5. Use Gradle integration, a project command, or the terminal for build and run workflows.

+Only one custom server can be active for a file extension.
+Enabling another entry for the same extension disables the previous entry.
+HTTPS grammars are cached after they parse successfully and refreshed after seven days; a stale valid copy is used if refresh fails.

 Custom startup code executes with the app's permissions.
 Review commands from projects or third parties before adding them.